uiceds/project-team-go/manuscript.md

 5. Long-Term Soil Health Under Crop Rotation: Over multiple growth cycles and by applying sustainable practice such as crop rotation, what would be the cumulative effect in the long-term on soil nutrient content and water content?
 (Exceeding the scope.)

 __4.3 Exploratory Data Analysis on Reference Model Results, Humid Continental (warm summer)__
 ![image](https://github.com/user-attachments/assets/98e3a031-54b1-477f-a3a4-f9bc40b597bc){width=80%}

 Figure 2. shows the mechanistic model results for soil water and nutrient dynamics in a humid subtropical climate (Arnold, Iowa) under varying precipitation scenarios (maximum, mean, and minimum).
 The similarity of soil nutrient results is probably cause by model error.
 In soil water, we can see three precipitation cases covers highwater excess, minor water deficit and large water deficit, indication that the locational conditions can be a good setting for us to use this reference model to explain the situation.
 Also, notice that the precipitation pattern (blue) is different from Stoneville, and hence causing different dynamics in soil water content (green), for example, not significant seasonal variation .

 __4.4 Further Questions on Reference Model Results, Humid Subtropical Climate__
 1. Model Glitch: Given that precipitation in this scenario is below the optimum level, it can be confirmed that there is a model glitch.
 In the original model, when water availability is below optimal, both crop growth and microbial activities (which affect the transformation of organic matter into plant-available nitrogen) in the soil should be reduced.
 Therefore, the overall biomass curve should shrink vertically (red), the available nitrogen level should remain low instead of increasing (green) after harvesting, and the organic matter level should remain high (blue) after harvesting.
 2. Dataset Scope: In the future, we may limit our climate zones to Humid Continental or drier regions to avoid the structural limitations of the mechanistic model in explaining crop yield under heavy rainfall conditions and accounting for surface runoff in the region’s water balance.
 3. Evapotranspiration (ET) Rate Correction: Currently, the reference model characterizes the ET rate as a constant.
 Since we are using this model in different locations with varying humidity, temperature, and wind speed, we could enhance the model's accuracy by incorporating location-specific ET rate.

 __5 Predictive Modeling Plan__
 The aim of this project is to create a statistical model to produce similar estimates as the mechanistic model.
 The benefit of this simplification is to reduce computational costs.
 Another potential outcome of this approach is that, by using regression analysis, we can test correlations and rank the inputs that have the most significant effect on the output, thereby helping to determine the dominant factors influencing crop growth and decision-making in crop management.
 To do this, we will first ensure that the reference mechanistic model functions correctly, making it capable of generating predictive yield based on the precipitation data.
 Then, to create sufficient data, we can randomly generate 1,000 (or more) precipitation curves for each scenario using the mean value and standard deviation obtained from the data in section 3.
 Third, the generated precipitation curves will be stored as CSV files, ready for model input.
 Fourth, we will translate the current Python model into Julia and automatically run simulations to obtain the corresponding yield for each precipitation scenario.
 Finally, we will compile a new DataFrame that includes both the precipitation and yield data, allowing us to apply SVD, PCA, and/or Fourier series to identify the dominant eigenvectors and underlying patterns in the data.

-## Predictive Modeling

-__1 Dataset preparation__

-We aim to recreate a simplified surrogate model to reduce the computation time of the mechanistic model.
-In the mechanistic model, 17 different variables are calculated for every iteration.
-Each variable represents time-series data consisting of 100 data points over a 1-year range.
-Among these variables, 'precipitation' and 'multiplier for precipitation' serve as inputs, and their combination constitutes a new scenario.
-'Total biomass' refers to the yield of corn, which is the final output.
-The remaining 14 variables are intermediate variables used in the calculations.
-In summary, for every scenario, the results include 17 time-series variables, each with 100 data points, amounting to a total of 1,700 data points per scenario.
-To generate a spectrum of scenarios for better estimation of the corn yield in the US, we select overlaps the major corn production map with the climate zone map and select 9 sampling locations across three different major climate zones, for each location, the precipitation data is gathered in time range of 20 to 21 years.
-To generate more scenarios, we use the corrected precipitation, which is the product of ‘precipitation’ from meteological data and ‘multiplier for precipitation’ from 0.1 to 0.9 (less than optimum).
-In summary, the total scenario generated is the product of location number (9), precipitation in different years (20-21) and multiplier for precipication, in total 1692 scenarios.
-Figure 1 shows that the simulation data can be retrieved even after this data transformation process.
-To generate a spectrum of scenarios for better estimation of corn yield across the U.S., we overlap the major corn production map with the climate zone map and select 9 sampling locations representing three major climate zones.
-For each location, precipitation data is gathered over a 20- to 21-year period.
-Additional scenarios are generated by using corrected precipitation, calculated as the product of meteorological 'precipitation' data and a 'multiplier for precipitation' ranging from 0.1 to 0.9 (representing suboptimal conditions).
-This approach results in a total of 1,692 scenarios, which is the product of the number of locations (9), years of precipitation data (20-21), and multipliers for precipitation (9).
-Gif 1-3 demonstrates that the simulation data remains intact even after this data transformation process.
-In summary, the dataset consists of 1692 scenarios and 1700 datapoints for each scenario.
-Using the mechanistic model to generate this dataset and stored as a csv file, consisting inputs, output and intermediate variables.

-__2 Dimension Reduction__

-The original mechanistic model consists of 87 equations and above 100 variables for each iteration step, 15 of which are integral equations updated at each iteration.
-This high dimensionality and computational complexity increase computational time and make the model harder to interpret.
-To address these challenges, we apply Singular Value Decomposition (SVD) and Principal Component Analysis (PCA) to reduce the dimensionality of the dataset, evaluate the contribution of the most important principal components, and recreate the dataset using the compressed eigenvectors.
-To prepare the dataset for SVD, we first reorganized the data by stretching all the data points in one scenario into a single column in the DataFrame.
-Each variable has 100 time-series elements and the number of columns equals the total number of scenarios.
-Second, we calculated the average scenario by horizontally taking the mean value across scenarios, then subtracted this average scenario from the dataset itself to obtain the centered data (X).
-Third, we performed SVD on the centered data to obtain the three singular components (U, S, and V').
-Figure 2 illustrates the singular values (𝐹.𝑆) plotted on a logarithmic scale.
-It shows that the dataset’s variance starts relatively small and decreases rapidly at the initial stage.
-Figure 3 identifies the variance explained by the first five principal components (PCA modes), indicating that almost all variance can be captured by the first three PCA modes.
-Additionally, Figure 4 visualizes the first 20 eigen-scenarios (columns of 𝐹.𝑈).
-Finally, the dataset was reconstructed using the compressed data gained from the SVD process, and Figure 5 displays the reconstructed scenario.
-Figure 1 illustrates the singular values (𝐹.𝑆) plotted on a logarithmic scale, highlighting that the dataset's variance starts relatively small and decreases sharply at the initial stage.
-Figure 2 shows the variance explained by the first five principal components (PCA modes), indicating that almost all variance can be captured by the first three PCA modes.
-Additionally, Figure 3 visualizes the first 20 eigen-scenarios (columns of 𝐹.𝑈), providing insights into the dataset's principal structures.
-Finally, the dataset was reconstructed using the compressed data from the SVD process, and Figure 4 displays the reconstructed scenario.